 I’ve also used them more recently for cash+points at the Hyatt Hong Kong whilst going for a conference – saving me a massive amount.

-To purchase the Hyatt Gold Passport Points follow this link:
+To purchase the World of Hyatt Points follow this link:

 Have you ever purchased Hyatt points for a Cheap Night?